Brexit: Boris Johnson denies lying to the Queen over Parliament suspension | DW | 12.09.2019

 "The High Court in England plainly agrees with us, but the Supreme Court will have to decide," Johnson said on Thursday.
 The Supreme Court now has to rule on the decision made by the Scottish court.

-Johnson said he suspended parliament in order to present his program of improvements to "people's priorities" in a new parliamentary session.
+Johnson said he suspended parliament in order to present his program of improvements to healthcare, policing and other "people's priorities" in a new parliamentary session.

+The main opposition Labour party's Brexit spokesman Keir Starmer said on Wednesday that "no one in their right mind believed Boris Johnson's reasons for shutting down Parliament."

 Parliamentary sessions normally last one year in the UK, but the current one has run non-stop since 2017 amid concerns over Brexit legislation.